 Corporations must meet at least once a year.
 An organization’s bylaws may prescribe more meetings during the year.
 There also might be urgent matters that create the case for an unscheduled board meeting.
 In 2021, companies held an average of eight formal board of directors meetings.

 Interestingly, it is not necessarily in-person meetings.
 Some US states allow online board meetings and some companies organize informal virtual meetings to resolve pressing issues faster.

 Annual nonprofit board meetings: What is needed?

 Nonprofit organizations are generally not obliged by law to hold annual board meetings.
 However, they are considered a best practice for good governance.
 The consequences of not holding regular board meetings are rather limited and depend on the organization’s bylaws.
-However, nonprofit boards should be familiar with local, state, and federal nonprofit laws to ensure compliance with legal requirements.
+However, nonprofit boards should be familiar with local, state, and federal nonprofit laws to ensure compliance with board meeting minutes legal requirements.